 The sheer amount of material on the FAR test can make the study process feel overwhelming, but don’t panic!
 If you put a plan in motion and stick to it, you can nail down all the important concepts and pass the FAR test.

-Use these tips to study for the FAR test with confidence, and to pass the CPA exam.
+Use these tips to study for the FAR test with confidence, and to help you in passing the CPA exam.
 We believe in you!

 Typically, it’s recommended that accounting students devote between 300-400 hours on cumulative exam study.
 And because FAR is considered the most difficult portion of the CPA exam, it’s a good idea to spend at least 100 of those study hours on this portion of the test.

 Which is the hardest part of the CPA exam?

 Most CPA exam takers say that the most difficult portion of the test is Financial Accounting and Reporting (FAR).
 This section of the test involves several complicated accounting concepts and has the lowest pass rates out of all four sections according to data from the AICPA.

 How do I pass the FAR CPA exam?